Controlling the false discovery rate via knockoffs: Knockoffs and FDR control

-In \secref{exper}, we analyze real HIV data with most cases of the form $n < 2p$ and, thereby, show that the basic knockoff method can be adapted to situations in which $n \geq p$ even if $n\not\geq 2p$, so that it applies all the way to the limit of model identifiability.
+In Section~\ref{sec:exper}, we analyze real HIV data with one case of the form $p<n < 2p$ and, thereby, show that the basic knockoff method can be adapted to situations in which $n>p$ even if $n\ngeq2p$, so that it applies all the way to the limit of model identifiability.